cjacker/opensource-toolchain-8051/README.md

 (newcdb) r
 ```

+As I verified, the EC3, [official EC6 USB debug adapter](https://www.silabs.com/development-tools/mcu/8-bit/8-bit-usb-debug-adapter) and other EC6 clones works very well. if you encounter any issue, please try to reset the firmware with official [USB Reset Utility](https://www.silabs.com/documents/login/software/USB_Reset_Utility.zip).

+### other opensource c2 programmer

-There is also some other programming solution but not verified:
+There are also some other programming solutions but not verified:

 https://github.com/Guntermann-Drunck/c2tool

 https://github.com/merbanan/c2gen and https://github.com/merbanan/c2tool (**verified, not work**)

 https://github.com/x893/C2.Flash and http://akb77.com/g/silabs/jump-to-silabs-step-1/: using stm32/arduino to program EFM8. (**verified, not work**)

 ## for Nuvoton N76Exxx
 To program Nuvoton N76E series 8051 MCU, you need have a Nu-link adapter (from offcial EVB or standalone version) and wire up 5 pins: VCC/DAT/CLK/RST/GND.